 Links

-Olivier Dirson, Chemins d’histoire
+Olivier Dirson, Chemins d’histoire, www.cheminsdhistoire.com.

-Saint Quentin Tourist Officehttp://www.saint-quentin-tourisme.fr/
+Saint Quentin Tourist Office, http://www.saint-quentin-tourisme.fr/

 Aisne Tourist Board (department which includes Saint Quentin), www.jaimelaisne.com/en/